Advert for the Move to Australia Directory

 The kids spend most of their time with bare feet.
 Even in winter they rarely want to wear shoes – the second we arrive at a park or the beach they take them off and you often see kids walking around shops with no shoes on.
 I love being able to wear sandals whenever I like – although I do secretly miss wearing my fluffy Ugg boots sometimes.

 I swear sunshine puts people in a better mood as people just seem happier here.
 And people are so friendly and helpful.
 A family we didn’t know before we arrived lent us a sofa, camping gear, mattresses and bedding for a month while we waited for our container.
 The people who ran our temporary accommodation when we landed helped us out by giving us a lift to collect our hire car and generally being lovely to us.
 The staff in car sales places were amazing with the kids.
 Some people we’d never met from the local expat group came along to help us move house.
-I can’t name a single person who has been anything other than welcoming in the two years since we arrived.
+People have just been so helpful.

 The houses here are more spacious.
-Not only are they larger but they have more space around them too so I don’t feel crammed in anymore.
-Almost all houses are detached (although there are plenty of apartments and units near at beach too if you’re looking for beachside living) – something that was out of our price range in the south of England.
+Not only are they larger but they have more space around them too so I don’t feel crammed in anymore (this of course, depends on where you move to).
+Almost all houses are detached (although there are plenty of apartments and units near at beach too if you’re looking for beachside living) – something that was out of our price range in the South of England.
 Our house here (which we bought about ten months after arriving) cost a little more than the UK home we sold but we upgraded from a small three-bed semi with no garage, to a five-bedroom house with pool and double garage.
 The extra space has made a massive impact on our family life and also on my working life as I’ve finally got my own office for the first time since the kids arrived!
 And owning a pool means our kids have gone from being afraid of water to being able to swim like fish (including the three-year-old!)

 At the bank, you don’t have to queue to see a cashier when you need to speak to somebody.
 Instead, you take a ticket, sit down and they call you when they’re ready.
 The staff give you their business cards with a direct phone line to their desk printed on (I remember really struggling to ring my local bank in the UK as they made it so difficult), and they give you their email address in case you have any problems meaning you can actually get in touch with a real person if you need to.
 They also often remember you if you pop in regularly, and they genuinely seem to want to chat to you and ask how you are and what you’ve been up to.